yossadh/yossadh.github.io/_drafts/2019-01-00-on-not-speaking-chinese-notes.md

 tags:
   - others
 ---
 This book is quite different from my usual reading, which is mostly fiction, science-fiction, and popular science.
 This book is categorically a humanities book.
 In fact, some chapters were previously published in humanities journal.
 Nevertheless, I persevered through, since the subject is close to my heart (and my identity).
 Also, Ien Ang's writing is not boring academic prose.
-It is certainly not easy reading, but it is very readable and her personal stake in the subject also helps the process.
+It is certainly not easy reading, but it is very readable and her personal stake in the subject also helps.
 The book is an academic, yet also personal, essay.

 ### Introduction: between Asia and the West (in complicated entanglement)
 >I must warn the reader that the spirit of the diasporic intellectual’s tactical interventionism runs throughout this book: the space from which these chapters were written was precisely the space of hybridity, between Asia and the West.
 At the same time, I hope to contribute to a reappreciation of the politics of hybridity – and its emphasis on multiplicity, uncertainty and ambivalence – which always seems to be at the heart of criticisms of the diasporic intellectual’s discourse.